myzhang1029/codes/cmdbatch/YUSS-detach/README.md

-Then I made a simple bat script to automate that process, but then I found that sometimes the system had two `StudentMain.exe` processes, one started by SYSTEM and the other by Administrator. ntsd.exe doesn't know how to handle that, so I added a `taskkill` before the `ntsd` so both processes would be killed.
+Then I made a simple bat script to automate that process, but then I found that sometimes the system had two `StudentMain.exe` processes, one started by SYSTEM and the other by Administrator. ntsd.exe doesn't know how to handle that, so I added a `taskkill` before the `ntsd` so both processes would be killed.(2019.6.24) After that, on June 28th, I changed `ntsd.exe` to `cdb.exe` because it does not start a new window, so users won't get confused.
 # The future
 When you see this text, we have already finished our computer classes and we're now heading towards the high school entrance exam.
 If you are our junior